TreZc0/zsr-layouts/README.md

 To configure this bundle, create and edit `nodecg/cfg/zsr-layouts.json`.
 Refer to [configschema.json](configschema.json) for the structure of this file.

+## Example
+For a showcase of the ZSR Community Race functions (front-end), check a recent twitch highlight on ZSR: https://www.twitch.tv/videos/210392371

 ## License
 zsr-layouts is provided under the Apache v2 license, which is available to read in the [LICENSE](LICENSE) file.